NedyUdombat/lights-out-vscode-theme/CONTRIBUTION.md

 Hey there!
 Want to lend a helping hand?
 Let's get you prepped

-_Before jumping in, I'd say that the **VS Code** [theme color reference](https://code.visualstudio.com/docs/getstarted/theme-color-reference) is a really great resource to get started with._

 ## Follow these simple steps

 * Fork the repository,